About Spartan Traveler

 Simplicity is the key to brilliance. -Bruce Lee

-But the site is also about enjoying life, not taking things (or myself) too seriously, and sharing knowledge.
-I’ve been writing on the internet for a long time, but this project is the first where I’ve felt a real degree of personal growth from the process.
+But the site is also about enjoying life, not taking things (or myself) too seriously, and sharing my experiences.
+I’ve been writing on the internet for a long time (since 2007), but this project is the first where I’ve felt a real degree of personal growth from the process.
 My own thoughts and theories on everything from lifestyle design to fitness to how you should organize and live your life have evolved in step with the adventure, and this site is one way to process these thoughts in an intelligent way.
 I hope you like it.
 If any part of it strikes a nerve with you (or even if it doesn’t), I’d love to hear about it.

-- Travel Blog – it’s that, but with a particular focus on ultra-light, ultra-cheap, and often, adventure travel.
-Traveling can be a lot more fun with a particular goal in mind, like surfing the entire Pacific Coast of North and South America, climbing a mountain, or spending time getting to really know a culture.
+- Travel Blog – This isn’t really a travel blog in the traditional sense.
+I’m won’t catalogue the particulars of my 258th train-ride through my 87th country, but I’m big on the how-to of ultra-light, ultra-cheap, and often, ‘adventure travel’.
+Traveling can be a lot more fun with a particular goal in mind, like learning a language, surfing the entire Pacific Coast of North and South America, climbing a mountain, or spending time getting to really know a culture.

 - Lifehacking and Travel Advice – Want to know how to fly around the world for (almost) free, find an apartment a major European city for $200/month, get around Visa requirements, or figure out how to budget for long-term travel?
 I’ll try to cover all of that too.

-- Working 2.0 and the Lifestyle Business movement – I’m over the 9-5.
+- Working 2.0 / Lifestyle-Design / and the Lifestyle Business movement – I’m over the 9-5.
 It’s the 21st century, and I believe it’s time to move on.
 Since a lot of us work on a computers these days, the future (I think) will be with work arrangements that can harness global talent and focus on results, not time.
 My philosophy on work is part 4-Hour Work Week, part Vagabonding, part Let My People go Surfing, a lot of Why Work Sucks, and a little bit of Leisure, the Basis of Culture sprinkled in.
-It’s also based heavily on systems engineering in the same vein as Work the System.
+It’s also based heavily on systems engineering in the same vein as Work the System and the applied evolutionary thinking of The Lean Startup.
 If you’ve dabbled in internet startups, running your own web company, or you’re interested in any of this, then we have a lot to talk about.
 If you’re trying to get started, stop reading this blog right now and go buy and actually read the 4-Hour Workweek (I’m serious), then listen to every one of these podcasts: The Lifestyle Business Podcast.
 You’ll be well on your way…

 - Adventure Sports / Training / Sport-specific advice – I think the body is a terrible thing to waste.
 While I’ve been interested in a lot of different things, from soccer to Kung Fu to surfing, I’m mostly interested in general fitness and human performance, as well as sports that take place in dynamic environments (like surfing and climbing).
 Anything that immerses you in wilderness is a good start.
 I’ve also spent a lot of time trying to figure out how to train for multiple sports at once as well as maintain baseline fitness.
 I can’t say that I’ve succeeded at all, but I’d like to share with you what I’ve learned along the way.
 Most of it was summed up in this post: How I broke my body and then fixed it.